pylidc/pylidc.github.io/_sources/tuts/consensus.rst.txt

-Annotation Consensus
+Annotation consensus
 ====================

-The :meth:`pylidc.consensus` utility accepts a list of annotations to produce a single boolean-valued volume of those annotations.
+The :meth:`pylidc.utils.consensus` utility accepts a list of annotations to produce a single boolean-valued volume of those annotations.
 It also returns the individual boolean masks for each Annotation, placed in a common frame of reference -- i.e., a common bounding box, which is also returned.